The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 A. Peelaway is my product of choice, I have a place built in the early 1800's and my tin ceilings were covered in lead paint which meant no heat.
-Sandblasting can damage the detail you're trying to retain so I used Peel Away and left it on for 72 hrs, came back and all layers of paint literally came off on the paper you apply it with.
-Coat of Peel Away Neutralizer, Rust Converter, Self-Etching Primer and top coat and it looks beautiful.Jess Anderson
+Sandblasting can damage the detail you're trying to retain so I used Peel Away [linked by editor to product info at Amazon] and left it on for 72 hrs, came back and all layers of paint literally came off on the paper you apply it with.
+Coat of Peel Away Neutralizer [linked by editor to product info at Amazon], Rust Converter [linked by editor to product info at Amazon], Self-Etching Primer [linked by editor to product info at Amazon] and top coat and it looks beautiful.Jess Anderson

 April 18, 2010

 A. I feel the need to add my experiences with "tin" ceilings.
 We have 2 buildings with much of the original ceilings.
 These are actually not tin but a mild steel.
 They are a silver-ish in color and were dipped in or sprayed with a chemical solution which turned them black.
 That is a rust proofing but not an actual anodizing.
 (This may or may not be 'exactly' right, but what I have learned from reading on the net.
 I forget the name of the solution.)